gnolang/gno/docs/reference/standard-library/std/chain.md

 ```go
 func GetOrigPkgAddr() string
 ```
-Returns the address of the first caller (entry point) in a sequence of realm calls
+Returns the address of the first non-EOA realm (entry point) in a sequence of realm/package calls.

 #### Usage
 ```go